My favourite books 2020

 Another lack of judgment is how Gupta chooses to tell his story.
 In his world view, he’s a brilliant person who got cheated by other people.
 He doesn’t apologize and writes mean comments on some of the people involved and former colleagues.

 “Very Important People”, by Ashley Mears.

 The author is a sociology professor in Boston and a former fashion model.
-She wrote this stunning book on an extreme niche of global partying: How the most expensive clubs use “promoters” to bring fashion models to their parties.
-(Super-)rich clients pay thousands of dollars for these tables for a night and promoters then bring the models to these tables such that rich men can surround themselves with pretty women:
+She wrote this amazing book on an extreme niche of global partying: How the most expensive clubs use “promoters” to bring fashion models to their parties.
+Super-rich clients pay thousands of dollars for these tables for a night and promoters then bring the models to these tables such that rich men can surround themselves with pretty women:

 Sex between girls and clients is not the main point of having so many models in attendance; rather, it is the visibility of sexiness in excess that produces status. […] High-status places are surely pleasurable in themselves, in part because being high status feels good.

 It’s an arrangement that looks like sex work.
 But it feels qualitatively different than sex work, because the club does not sell the company of girls directly.
 Rather, clubs sell marked-up bottles of alcohol that usually result in the presence of models, typically brought there by promoters or arranged by the club managers who ensure clients are surrounded by beautiful women.
 Paying for women outright is stigmatized, but there is nothing wrong with paying for drinks.
 By bundling expensive bottles with beautiful girls, clients get the illusion of authentic company with girls. […] Footnote 25: Hiring a broker is a common means of obfuscating a stigmatized exchange.